UKCloud/documentation/articles/openstack/ostack-how-manage-accounts-portal.md

 ## Overview

-This guide shows how UKCloud Portal administrators can use the Portal to create user accounts for UKCloud for OpenStack and set access permissions.
+This article shows how UKCloud Portal administrators can use the Portal to create user accounts for UKCloud for OpenStack and set access permissions.

 ### Intended audience